Music Notes Make up Our Playlist's

 We can have many playlists and place the songs together into a symphony of beautiful music.
-Just keep room on your playlist for when there is room then there is a place to grow, a place to explore our difference, and a place to welcome new entries to our comfort zones or boxes if you will.
+Just keep the room on your playlist for a place to grow, a place to explore our differences, and a place to welcome new entries to our comfort zones or boxes, if you will.

 We All Have Different Playlists

 “Go make disciples of all the nations, baptizing them in the name of the Father and the Son; I am with you always, even to the end of the age.”
 Matthew 28:19-20.

 We all have different playlists, and our circumstances may change them up.
 As humans, we falter in interpreting someone’s playlist.
 Everyone wants to be followers of the unconditional love of Christ and givers of said love.
 We all can witness well when in our messenger roles, yet we sometimes fail when in our boxes and comfort zones.
 I pray we all improve our interpretations of others and see only that which will build His Kingdom.
 I pray we forgive our brokenness of humanity's weaknesses and know we want all to be for Him.
 Remember, turning away from the things that tear it down is hard.
 I pray we find real strength in walking for Him together.